-- 1. Log in to the vCloud Director portal as a System Administrator.

-- 2. Find the organization that contains the vApp.

-- 3. Open the organization.

-- 4. Find and open the vApp.

-- 5. Click the Virtual Machines tab.

-- 6. Right-click the virtual machine to display the vApp VM Menu.

-- 7. Select Properties.

-8. Note the value of the Name in vSphere property of the virtual machine.
+- 1. Log in to the vCloud Director portal as a System Administrator. - 2.
+Find the organization that contains the vApp. - 3.
+Open the organization. - 4.
+Find and open the vApp. - 5.
+Click the Virtual Machines tab. - 6.
+Right-click the virtual machine to display the vApp VM Menu. - 7.
+Select Properties. - 8.
+Note the value of the Name in vSphere property of the virtual machine.
 Use this value to find the virtual machine in vSphere.
-The UUID portion is unique, but names might be duplicated within an environment.

-Note: If this section is not visible, the logged-in user does not have vCloud Director System Administrator privileges.
+The UUID portion is unique, but names might be duplicated within an environment. - Note If this section is not visible, the logged-in user does not have vCloud Director System Administrator privileges.

-000 VMware vCloud Director

-VMware vCloud Director +

-VMware vCloud Direc tor admin (System Administrator rences Help - Logout

-Virtual Machine Properties: W findows Server (3) (8)
+Virtual Machine Properties: Wir ndows Server 3

-System Company123 X
+and AD Australiantian - Australian - Description - Contem Martin - Material

-Home 🛆 My Cloud 🔃 Catalogs 🍇 General Hardware G suest OS Customization Guest Properties Resource Allocation System Alerts Metadata
+General Hardware Gu iest OS Customization Guest Properties Resource Allocation System Alerts Metadata

-My Cloud 🔡 Wir -

-vApp E Operating System Family: Microsoft Windows
+Operating System Family: Microsoft Windows 💌 •

-Recent Items Operating System: Microsoft Windows XP Professional (32-bit)
+Operating System: Microsoft Windows Server 2012 (64-bit)

-Windows Server + VMware Tools: 8193 C 💿
+VMware Tools: Not installed

-Conso This is the current version of VMWare tools.
+This is the current version of VMWare tools.
 Power on the virtual machine and use its context menu to upgrade to the latest VMWare tools.
-Datastore

-Logs Virtual hardware version: HW7 nsstorage1
+Virtual hardware version: HW9

-Upgrade to Hardware Version 7
+Upgrade to Hardware Version 9

 This is the current virtual hardware version.
-Power off the virtual machine and upgrade to an intermediate virtual hardware version here or use its

-context menu to upgrade to the latest virtual hardware version.
+Power off the virtual machine and upgrade to an intermediate virtual hardware version here or use its context menu to upgrade to the latest virtual hardware version.

 Virtual CPU hot add:

 Memory hot add:

 Chain Length: 1

 The disks of a fast provisioned VM link to parent disks in a chain, and this number is the depth of this VMs disks in that chain.
 A chain length of 1 indicates that all the disks are flat and don't refer to parent disks.

 Synchronize time:

-Virtual Datacenter: Co123_VDC
+Virtual Datacenter: tier1

-Storage Profile: • (Any)
+Storage Profile: tier1 💌

-Host: 10.115.199.198
+Host: esx-01b.corp.local

-Datastore: nsstorage1
+Datastore: ds-site01-iscsi02

-Windows Server (46696eb1-7b54-4ea8-8e1a-0c1303c52fbc)
+Name in vSphere: Windows Server (4/8e3c59-1d71-4c16-a2d1-5c3d7270c03e)

-VM settings are out of s sync with the guest OS.
-You will need to enable guest customization for these settings to take effect. -

--
+Ŧ

-ОК С ancel
+ОК Cancel

-1-1 ( sf 1 🕒 📕

-0 Running 🔮 0 Failed VMware vCloud Director Powered by VIIIWare

-(0) × × Q

-9. Using the vSphere Client, connect to the vCenter server that manages the host specified in the virtual machine properties.

-10. Type the UUID of the target virtual machine in the inventory search panel.
+- 9. Using the vSphere Client, connect to the vCenter server that manages the host specified in the virtual machine properties. - 10.
+Type the UUID of the target virtual machine in the inventory search panel.

 - 11. Locate the virtual machine in the results list.

 - 12. Select the virtual machine.

 - 13. Click Inventory > Virtual Machine.

-14. Select Migrate.
+- 14. Select Migrate.